 Sometimes, people who are not technically refugees, but cannot be sent back to their country are given a lower level of protection called subsidiary protection.

-Sometimes immigrants are blamed for taking the jobs of the locals.
+Refugees are rarely welcomed because immigrants are blamed for taking the jobs of the locals.
 But how true is this especially in some European countries which have an ageing population?
-Nigel Harris, Professor of Urban Economics at the University College London said that "An increse in workers usually expands the economy and so increases the jobs available for native workers... that is why a million Cubans lifted the economy of Miami out of slumo and a million French colonists returning from Algeria(1962) lifted the south of France."
+Nigel Harris, Professor of Urban Economics at the University College London said that "An increase in workers usually expands the economy and so increases the jobs available for native workers... that is why a million Cubans lifted the economy of Miami and a million French colonists returning from Algeria(1962) lifted the south of France."

 The greatest number of refugees are in the poorest regions of the world.
 The European Union hosts only 6% of the world's refugee population, according to the UNHCR.